cocos/cocos-docs/en/CONTRIBUTING.md

-# English document writing standard
+# English Documentation Writing Standards

 The purpose of the format specification is to provide uniform writing guidelines and make the finished document have a better reading experience.